sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-solutions.md

 ## Part 1: Basic tar usage

-All exercises are done from the `~/tar` folder in your home folder.
+All exercises are done in the exercise-specific directories in the `~/tar` folder located in your home folder on Lisa.

 ### Exercise 1.a: The options of tar